derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 - Select Weather Information to Get Weather Information.
 As well as the current weather, there is also a 3 Day Forecast including today.
 If there is an error, it will display `Error Retrieving Weather Information`.

-- Select Future Weather to get Future Weather.
-Up to 40 readings.
-5 day/3 hour forecast.
-If there is an error, it will display `Error Retrieiving Future Weather Information`.

 - Select Nearby Points of Interest to get Nearby Points of Interest (POI).

 - Select Nearby Wikipedia to get Nearby Wikipedia.